(AS AMENDED MAY 2013)

 B. The terms of directors-at-large shall overlap so that three will retire and three will be added each year.
 Newly elected directors shall assume office at the first session of the Board of Directors after the annual business meeting of the Society.
 Any position of director-at-large that is vacated in the course of a term may be filled by the Board of Directors until the term expires.

 C. Meetings of the Board of Directors shall be called by the president or by the secretary whenever directed by the president, by the Board of Directors or five members thereof.
-Notice of the time and place of such meetings shall be mailed at least ten days in advance.
+Notice of the time and place of such meetings shall be provided at least ten days in advance.

 D. The president shall function as Chair of the Board of Directors.
 In the absence of the president, the Chair shall devolve upon the succeeding officer who is present in the following order: vice-president, president-elect, secretary.
 Decisions shall be by absolute majority vote of the directors present unless otherwise provided by these By-Laws or by the laws of the State of New York.
 A quorum of the Board of Directors shall be seven and shall include at least two officers.
 The president and secretary shall be empowered to act in emergencies, subject to the earliest possible ratification by the Board of Directors.